 - Clients and neighbors once again expect "Responsible Care" - companies assuming social responsibility.

 - Authorities, insurance companies, banks and last but not least shareholders of the companies demand risk management and legal compliance in all environmental matters in order to keep liability risks at a minimum and constantly improve the value performance of the company.
 The past years have already proven that socially responsible companies included in the DJ Sustainability World Index achieve a better risk-adjusted return in the long run thanks to lower company-specific risks.

-The merging of multiple systems into one Integrated Management System (IMS) (Link zu "Benefits of an IMS") increases the effectiveness of the systems and lowers costs, as quality, ecology, energy, occupational health and safety and economics are inseparable.
+The merging of multiple systems into one Integrated Management System (IMS) increases the effectiveness of the systems and lowers costs, as quality, ecology, energy, occupational health and safety and economics are inseparable.